European dragon: Depiction

-The Ramsund carving from Viking-age Sweden, around 1030, depicts events related in the Old Norse Völsunga saga about the hero Sigurd.
-It shows the dragon Fafnir as a big and very long wingless snake, drawn rather fancifully, surrounding the scene.

-An early image of a "modern-style" western dragon appears in an illustration in the bestiary MS Harley 3244 from about 1260.
+An early image of a "modern-style" Western dragon appears in an illustration in the bestiary MS Harley 3244 from about 1260.
 It has two pairs of wings and two pairs of legs to go with them, and a tail longer than most modern depictions of dragons, but it clearly displays many of the same distinctive features.
 Otherwise four-legged dragons are not seen until the fifteenth century, for instance in Lambeth Palace Library MS 6, depicting the fight between a white and a red dragon from Arthurian legend.

 Dragons are generally depicted as having an underground lair or cave, or living in rivers.
 They are envisioned as greedy and gluttonous, with voracious appetites.
 Dragons are often identified with Satan, due to the references to Satan as a "dragon" in the Book of Revelation.

-In Western folklore, dragon-like creatures and dragons in Christian literature are usually portrayed as evil, except mainly in Asturian and Welsh folklore and modern fiction.
+In European folklore, dragon-like creatures and dragons in Christian literature are usually portrayed as evil, except mainly in Asturian and Welsh folklore and modern fiction.
 In the modern period and late medieval times, the European dragon is typically depicted as a huge fire-breathing, scaly, and horned lizard-like creature, with wings (usually leathery bat-like, sometimes feathered), two or four legs, and a long muscular tail.
-It is sometimes shown with one or more of a crest, a fiery mane, ivory spikes running down its spine, and various exotic colorations.
+It is sometimes shown with one or more of a crest, a fiery mane, ivory spikes running down its spine, and various exotic colourations.
 Dragon's blood often has magical properties.
 The typical dragon protects a cavern or castle filled with gold and treasure and is often associated with a great hero who tries to slay it.
 Though a winged creature, the dragon is generally to be found in its underground lair, a cave that identifies it as an ancient creature of earth.